Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Setup-and-Access.md

 For a container, mount your host's directory at `/data/processor` and enter paths such as `/data/processor/inbox` and `/data/processor/processed` in the UI.

-The list is empty by default; managed storage and watched folders are already accessible.
-Every signed-in user can set up [processing folders](./Processing-Folders.md) under these directories, which lets them list and replace the files there, so allow only directories all your users may use.
+The list is empty by default; Stirling PDF's own storage and watched folders are always allowed.
+Every signed-in user can set up [processing folders](./Processing-Folders.md) under these directories, so allow only directories all your users may use.
+Processing folders keep the original of every file they replace.
 Folder access is unavailable on Stirling Cloud.